15 Most Affectionate Cat Breeds

 12. Balinese

-The Balinese is essentially a long-haired Siamese, meaning all the same vocal, devoted, people-obsessed energy wrapped in a silkier coat.
+The Balinese is essentially a long-haired Siamese, meaning all the same vocal, people-obsessed energy wrapped in a silkier coat.
 They form intensely close bonds with their owners and aren’t shy about asking for attention.
-A wonderful choice if you want a cat that’s truly emotionally connected to you.
+Balinese are a wonderful choice if you want a cat that’s truly emotionally connected to you.

 13. Persian

-Persians show affection in a more understated, elegant way than other cats: they’ll settle beside you and simply be with you.
+Persians like to settle beside you and simply be present.
 They’re calm, quiet lap cats that don’t demand attention but clearly cherish your company.
 Persians are especially suited to calmer households where they can enjoy a peaceful, loving routine.

 14. Burmilla

-A cross between the Burmese and Chinchilla Persian, the Burmilla is gentle, affectionate, and slightly less demanding than a full Burmese.
+A cross between the Burmese and Chinchilla Persian, the Burmilla is slightly less demanding than a full Burmese.
 They’re sociable, bond well with their families, and tend to get along great with children and other pets.

 15. Cornish Rex